Empowering Women Through Apparel, Advice and Advocacy: The Wings for Success Story

 The history of Wings for Success reads a bit like the children’s book, The Little Engine That Could.
 As a local organization run by a small paid staff and supported by hundreds of volunteers, we have nevertheless helped thousands of women in need overcome great personal obstacles, regain their confidence and achieve the extraordinary.

 Our Humble Beginnings and Early Years

 Inspired by a 1997 episode of Oprah and in response to the Welfare to Work initiative, a group of Chester County residents had a vision to help the women in their community return to work by providing them with work-appropriate clothing.
-These women, Cecily Getz, Kathy Smith Granahan, Beth Heft and Marianne Plucienik, and Laurie Todd, chose to make a difference in their community by gathering women’s clothing and added $600 in seed money—thus, Wings for Success was born.
+These women, Cecily Getz, Kathy Smith Granahan, Beth Heft, Marianne Plucienik, and Laurie Todd, chose to make a difference in their community by gathering women’s clothing and added $600 in seed money—thus, Wings for Success was born.

 The original Wings team contacted local social service agencies and job training programs that were already working with women transitioning to the workforce.
 Using their own vehicles, they transported clothing to these agencies to help women prepare for interviews and employment.